HassanA01/WeatherForecast/README.md

 # WeatherForecast

-WeatherForecast is a program which retrieves the weather data of the city(ies) as requested by the user and displays the weather in the console.
+WeatherForecast is a program which retrieves the weather data of the city(ies) as requested by the user and displays the weather forecast to the user.
+This program utilizes the Weather API to retrieve the data of the weather of the city(ies) entered.